Procurement Policy

 • Compliance with statutory obligations

-Throughout Procurement and Contract Management activity Curo colleagues will consider the following:
+Throughout Procurement and Contract Management activity Curo colleagues will consider and comply with the following:

 Customer focus